Creating a healthy and long life for your dog

 Reverse sneezing is another common problem.
 When the flow of energy to and from the head is reduced, the soft palate of susceptible dogs swells up and partially obstructs the nasal passages, which will make a dog sounds like a little piggy.
-People often spend thousands of dollars solving this problem when all that is needed is a front-clip harness and a gentle leash.
+People often spend thousands of dollars solving this problem when all that is needed is the right harness and a Gentle Leash.

 Nasal and oral tumors may sometimes be caused by energy flow restriction to the head.
 I have seen a higher number of these tumors in dogs that love to carry things for extended periods of time, such as Labradors, golden retrievers, and border collies.
 I also suspect there may be a connection between toxic plastic toys and tumors.
 Currently, there are no safety requirements when it comes to dog toys.
 If your dog loves toys, use natural toys and restrict the time your dog chews on them.

 Head rubbing, scratching or hair loss is the last symptom I'll mention today.
 When dogs get uncomfortable around their head, all they can do is rub their head on the carpet or furniture and scratch.
 I see this condition often being misdiagnosed as allergies while many dogs could be helped with a few simple steps.

 What is the solution for head problems in dogs?

 The purpose of this article is not to discourage you from having your dog examined if there is a problem.
 However, applying the following principles can make an exam and any further treatments unnecessary.

-- If your dog has any pathology around the head, switch to a front-clip harness and try a Featherlight leash.
+- If your dog has any pathology around the head, switch to a harness and try a Gentle Leash.

 - Have your dog's head and neck examined by an experienced animal chiropractor, physical therapist or osteopath.
 Both the neck and the skull bones may be out of alignment.